-Young caterpillars are a reddish orange and covered in spikes.
+Young caterpillars are reddish orange and covered in spikes.
 The mature caterpillar is bright green and covered with tufts of green spines like those seen on a prickly pear cactus.
 These are stinging spines that inject small amounts of venom, which causes skin irritation and pain.
-A red and white stripe run along the bottom of the caterpillar's body.
-It may form its cocoon under a wrapped leaf or near leaf litter at near a tree when it is ready to pupate.
+A red and a white stripe run along the bottom of the caterpillar's body.
+It may form its cocoon under a wrapped leaf or near leaf litter by a tree when it is ready to pupate.
 They feed on elm, maple, aspen, alder, hickory and willow trees as well as others.

 Butterfly or Moth